aws-samples/busy-engineers-document-bucket/instructions/docs/getting-started.md

 * Launch the Cloud9 IDE that you will use to work with the rest of the workshop
 * Launch resource stacks using the AWS Cloud Development Kit (CDK), including
     * The `BusyEngineersDocumentBucket` stack, with your DynamoDB table and S3 bucket
-    * One CMK in one region, called `Faythe`, that you will use in encryption and decryption operations
+    * One CMK in one region, called Faythe, that you will use in encryption and decryption operations
-    * One CMK in another region, called `Walter`, that you will use in encryption and decryption operations
+    * One CMK in another region, called Walter, that you will use in encryption and decryption operations
 * Bootstrap the development environment in Cloud9
 * Start the workshop!